Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

-RARE is an extension of the XRL strategy \cite{tabrez2019improving} to address the need for establishing a shared behavior mental model between an RL agent and a human collaborator using a timely update to their reward function.
+RARE is an extension of the XRL strategy \cite{tabrez2019improving} to address the need for establishing a shared behavior mental model between an RL agent and a human collaborator using a timely update to the reward function.
 The RARE framework is modeled on the premise that sub-optimal collaboration activity results from a misinformed understanding of the task/assignment rather than a problem with the reasoning of the collaborator.
 Thus, using the Markov decision-making process, sub-optimal human decision-making is attributable to a malformed policy due to an inaccurate task model.
-RARE will determine, through interactive learning and reward updates, the most probable reward function for human actions, identify the missing aspects of the reward function, and convey it as actionable information to allow the collaborator to update their reward function (task understanding) and policy (behavior) while performing the task and not after the task is completed.
-This mechanism should allow the agent or robot to provide a policy update to a person (i.e. by explaining the correct reward to the human) based on perceived model difference, minimizing the risk of costly or dangerous errors during the execution of joint tasks.
+RARE will determine the the most probable reward function for human actions through interactive learning and reward updates.
+Subsequently, the missing aspects of the reward function is identified and conveyed as actionable information to allow the collaborator to update the reward function (task understanding) and policy (behavior) while performing the task and not after the task is completed.
+This mechanism should allow the agent or robot to provide a policy update to a person (i.e., by explaining the correct reward to the human) based on the perceived model difference, minimizing the risk of costly or dangerous errors during everyday tasks.
 A color-based collaborative version of Sudoku and an autonomous robot are used to implement RARE \cite{tabrez2019improving}.
 The robot is reported to interrupt users who are on the verge of making a mistake, inform them that their actions will cause a failure of the task, and explain which constraint of the game will inevitably be violated.
 However, the RARE model still lacks the comprehensibility of its optimal policies.
 During the computation of an optimal policy, the factors taken into account for risk and reward considerations for each state and prospective action are lost.